 Appeared in a number of classic and enduring comedy films, including Planes, Trains and Automobiles, Uncle Buck, Stripes, Splash, Spaceballs and The Great Outdoors

-John Candy was an actor and comedian both distinctly Canadian and universally beloved.
+John Candy was an actor, comedian Second City alum and both distinctly Canadian and universally beloved.

 After graduating college, his first film role was a small, uncredited appearance in the 1973 film Class of '44.
 He appeared in several smaller films and television bit parts during the early 1970s.